takuma1122/quarter-car-adams-simulink-cosim/README.md

 ```

 ## How to run

+*Built with MSC Adams 2024.1 and MATLAB/Simulink R2024b.*

 1. **Open `simulink/quarter_car.slx`.** Its PreLoadFcn runs `init.m`, which sets the
    parameters, generates the road profiles, and loads the Adams/Controls plant.